Can I Sue For Fault In Divorce?

 In some cases, people ask, “Can I sue for fault in divorce?” simply because they feel they deserve some kind of damages for infidelity and other actions that led to the end of the marriage, loss of funds, or even contraction of a sexually transmitted disease.
 In such cases, you may be able to sue in a civil court outside of the divorce and separate from the divorce proceedings.
 These types of situations fall under a battery classification and are dealt with as different legal matters than the divorce itself.

 Although California is a no-fault divorce state, there are situations in which you might qualify, but you need to consult with an experienced divorce lawyer to be sure.
-If you are considering a divorce or are even in the middle of one, contact Laurence J. Brock online or call (909) 466-7661 for a free initial consultation.
+If you are considering a divorce or are even in the middle of one, contact Laurence J. Brock online or call (909) 466-7661 for an initial consultation.